 Translational Neurology: Bench to Bedside

 Clinical Coordination and Execution

-The Department and the Center for Human Experimental Therapeutics (CHET) include the headquarters for coordinating centers for multi-center therapeutic trials in a variety of neurological diseases.
-They include: Parkinson's disease, Huntington's disease, Tourette syndrome, dystonia, Alzheimer's disease, multiple sclerosis, epilepsy, peripheral neuropathy, Duchenne dystrophy, facioscapulohumeral dystrophy, inclusion body myositis, myotonic dystrophy, non-dystrophic myotonia, periodic paralysis, episodic ataxia, AIDS, dementia and attention deficit disorder.
+The Center for Human Experimental Therapeutics includes the headquarters for Coordinating Centers for multi-center therapeutic trials in a variety of neurological diseases.
+They include: Parkinson's disease, Huntington's disease, Tourette’s syndrome, dystonia, Alzheimer's disease, multiple sclerosis, epilepsy, peripheral neuropathy, Duchenne dystrophy, facioscapulohumeral dystrophy, inclusion body myositis, myotonic dystrophy, non-dystrophic myotonia, periodic paralysis, episodic ataxia, AIDS, dementia and attention deficit disorder.

 Clinical Research Center